alexhkurz/BlocklyPrisonersDilemma/README.md

 ## To install locally

 Fork this repo.
-Make a local copy using `git clone`.
+Make a local copy of your fork (eg using `git clone` from your commandline).

 Requires [nodejs](https://nodejs.org/en/download).

+In the root of your local copy of your fork run:

 ```
 cd src/server
-npm i
+npm install
 node server.js
 ```

-Once you followed the steps above, you should be able to access http://localhost:3000/
+Once you followed the steps above, you should be able to access http://localhost:3000/ .

+If you have questions, raise an [issue](https://github.com/alexhkurz/BlocklyPrisonersDilemma/issues).
+Make an improvement proposal to my code and submit it to me as a [pull request](https://github.com/alexhkurz/BlocklyPrisonersDilemma/pulls).

 ## To deploy at AWS